-- Degree to which test measures that which it purports to measure, or accurately represents the phenomenon of interest - Concern: Content validity of standardized, norm-referenced tests (overlap with actual content being taught) - Concern: Criterion/predictive validity of all tests (how well they predict some important future criterion - e.g., "do initial CBM screening scores accurately predict/discriminate students who will later experience academic failure?") - Concern: Construct validity (degree to the test accurately measures the hypothesized psychological construct - e.g., "does this processing test accurately measure a construct that underlies learning?") - Concern: Treatment validity (degree to which information provided by the test is essential to intervention-planning)
+- Reliability - Consistency of scores across items (internal consistency), forms (alternate form), and time (test-retest) - Concerns: Reliability across CBM "equivalent" reading passages Christ & Ardoin, 2009); reliability of R-CBM "trend" (slope of trendline) with too few data points (Ardoin et. al, 2013) - Degree to which test measures that which it purports to measure, or accurately represents the phenomenon of interest - Concern: Content validity of standardized, norm-referenced tests (adequacy of overlap with actual content being taught, of particular concern given new content standards) - Concern: Criterion/predictive didity of all tests (how well they predict/some important future criterion e.g., "do screening measures accurately predict/discriminate students who will later experience academic failure?") - Concern: Construct validity (degree to the test accurately measures the hypothesized psychological construct e.g., "does this processing test accurately measure a construct that underlies learning?") - Concern: Treatment validity (degree to which information provided by the test is essential to, or provides information that is meaningful for intervention-planning)